Nonadiabatic Self-Healing of Trotter Errors in Digitized Counterdiabatic Dynamics: Analytical Description

 If the schedule $\lambda(t)$ (e.g., $\lambda(t)=\sin^2(\pi t/2T)$) satisfies the endpoint-smooth condition $\dot{\lambda}(0)=\dot{\lambda}(T)=0$, then the CD term, $H_{\rm CD}(t)=\dot{\lambda}(t)\mathcal{A}_\lambda$, vanishes at the protocol boundaries, $H_{\rm CD}(0)=H_{\rm CD}(T)=0$, such that $H_{\rm tot}(0)=H(0)$ and $H_{\rm tot}(T)=H(T)$.
 In this case, the digitized evolution at $\lambda=0$ and $\lambda=1$ reduces to a purely diagonal phase accumulation in the instantaneous eigenbasis of the reference Hamiltonian $H(\lambda)$, and the discretization-induced off-diagonal mixing term obeys

 Therefore, it is natural to expand $\mathcal{R}_{ij}$ in a sine series on $\lambda\in[0,1]$,

-where the overall scale satisfies $R(\Delta t)\sim \mathcal{O}(\Delta t)$, up to model- and schedule-dependent prefactors.
-For convenience we impose $\sum_{q\ge 1}|c_q|^2=1$, so that $R(\Delta t)$ directly characterizes the typical magnitude of $\mathcal{R}_{ij}$.
+The quantity $R(\Delta t)$ should more properly be written as $R_{ij}(\Delta t)$, since the amplitudes of a single mode depend on the energy levels $i$ and $j$.
+Indeed, for fixed $i$ and $j$, one can identify an effective harmonic potential describing the overlap between these energy levels.
+For notational simplicity, we denote $R_{ij}(\Delta t)$ by $R(\Delta t)$.
+Moreover, independently of the specific values of $i$ and $j$, the scaling behavior $R(\Delta t) \sim \mathcal{O}(\Delta t)$ still holds.
 In practice, the series is often dominated by a single Fourier component; we denote its index by $\bar q$ and retain only this leading harmonic in the perturbative analysis below.

 Starting from Eq.~\eqref{eq:schrodinger-Pi-complete}, the diagonal terms correspond to phase accumulation in the instantaneous eigenbasis of $H(\lambda)$, while the off-diagonal terms induce transitions.
 Treating the dominant harmonic in Eq.~\eqref{eq:harmonic-potential} as a weak perturbation, the first-order transition amplitude from the instantaneous groundstate to an excited state $i\neq 0$ can be written as